 While I can write in between the gaps we need people to come forward with their own stories.
 The best way to do this is by interview.
 Now we have Zoom and FaceTime available and all I ask is that you chat about the subject you know best for around 40 minutes.
 Your words will be used to build a story and then a book about your career.
 This is what you gain.

 - promotion (of self)

 You will be part of the changing landscape of podiatry and will be proud that you are a DOER.
 Writing will commence in May 2021 and hopefully will launch after November – February (2022).
 Everyone contributing will have their own paperback copy.
 Your basic CV can be included with a picture and your place of work.
-A reference section will be made available to represent any scientific work carried out by contributors.

 Thanks for reading ‘The Landscape Career Project’